Jim (Huckleberry Finn)

 Jim is one of two major characters in the classic 1884 novel Adventures of Huckleberry Finn by Mark Twain.
 The book chronicles his and Huckleberry Finn's raft journey down the Mississippi River in the antebellum Southern United States.
 Jim is a black man who is fleeing slavery; Huck, a 13-year-old white boy, joins him in spite of his own conventional understanding and the law.

 Character inspiration

 The character may have been a composite portrait of black men Twain knew, or based on the "shrewd, wise, polite, always good-natured" George Griffin, a former slave whom Twain employed as a butler and treated as a confidant.

-Twain grew up in the presence of his parents' and other Hannibal, Missourians' slaves, and listened to their stories; an uncle, too, was a slave owner.
+Twain grew up in the presence of enslaved people in Hannibal, Missouri, and listened to their stories; those people included his parents' slaves, and the slaves kept by his uncle.